gempy-project/gempy/docs/source/Kriging.rst

-Kriging structure of the *Potential field method*
+Kriging structure of the *Scalar field method*
 -------------------------------------------------

 The potential field method (cite Lajaunie) serves as the core of method